KDE/documentation-develop-kde-org/content/hig/layout_and_nav.md

 Linear navigation work works well for apps that have a step-by-step workflow with clear starting and ending points.
 Use the standard [PageStack](https://develop.kde.org/docs/getting-started/kirigami/components-pagerow_pagestack/) mechanism built into Kirigami for this navigation model, with breadcrumbs and back/forward buttons in the toolbar for navigation.

 For apps with multiple destinations not arranged in a linear flow, implement a dedicated navigational control to let the user jump from one destination to another.
 With 5 or fewer destinations, use a [Kirigami.NavigationTabBar](https://api.kde.org/frameworks/kirigami/html/classNavigationTabBar.html).
-On mobile, always locate it below the content area so it's thumb-reachable.

 <!-- TODO: Picture of KClock -->

 Otherwise, use a [Kirigami.GlobalDrawer](https://api.kde.org/frameworks/kirigami/html/classGlobalDrawer.html) to display the navigation destinations.
-On the desktop, make it always-visible as a sidebar by setting `modal: false`.

 <!-- TODO: Picture of Discover or Elisa -->